MarketSquare/robotframework-requests/README.md

     * _alias_ identifying the Session we created earlier.
     * _URI_  to send the request to.

 Above we create two Sessions one to the _github api_ and the other to _google_.
-Creating sessions dont send any requests.
+Creating sessions doesn't send any requests.

-After we create a Session we can send any of the following `Get, Post, Put, Delete, Head` requests.
-In the above example we send a GET request to the session with the alias _google_ and check the HTTP response code.
+After we create a Session we can send any of the following `Get, Post, Put, Patch, Options, Delete, and Head` requests.
+In the above example we send a
+GET request to the session with the alias _google_ and check the HTTP response code.
 Then send a another GET request but this time to the session with the alias _github_ and pass in a `uri`.
 In this case it is `/users/bulkan` which will return a JSON string. `RequestsLibrary` returned object provides a method to get the content as a JSON object format called json().

-For more examples see the `tests` folder which contains testcase files that is used to test the keywords in this library againts [httpbin.org](http://httpbin.org).
+For more examples see the `tests` folder which contains testcase files that is used to test the keywords in this library against [httpbin.org](http://httpbin.org).

 Documentation